Do you get hooked on arguments? How to stop getting into draining conflicts

 Conclusion

-Stopping getting bogged down in arguments doesn't mean avoiding conflict, but rather learning to manage it better.
-Incorporating pauses, assertive communication, and emotional regulation allows for healthier relationships and protects your wellbeing.
+Stopping getting caught up in arguments doesn't mean avoiding conflict, but learning to manage it better.
+Incorporating pauses, assertive communication, and emotional regulation allows for healthier relationships and protects your well-being.

 References